 Firstly, it gives you a broader reach through your existing audience, and Secondly it has the likelihood of being shared back through the same social media channels as well as cross-pollinating other channels.
-For example, if I was to share on Facebook, my post may well be shared on Instagram, Twitter or Google+.
+For example, if I was to share on Facebook, my post may well be shared on Instagram or even X.

 Google, and the other search engines pick up on these “social signals” and give you a higher “site authority” ranking, potentially pushing you higher up SERP rankings.

-One social platform you must never ignore posting to is Google+ (Google Plus).
-Because it’s Google’s own social media channel they are going to take notice of what is posted to it, and rank accordingly.
+One social platform you must never ignore posting to is GMB, Google My Business.
+Because it’s Google’s own business listing they are going to take notice of what is posted to it, and rank accordingly.

 5 QUALITY & QUANTITY

 Your posts must be relevant to your product or service and most definitely must be relevant to your audience if you want them to take notice.
 Feel free to include a link or two to some other relevant article or product/service whether it’s yours or someone else’s, as Google does like cross-linking.
 Just don’t be spammy or you will be penalised.